 With the help of Black River Outdoors, Ryan and I kayaked the Cypress Swamp, which is the blackest, darkest water I have ever seen.
-Our tour was set to be a couple of hours long, but ended up being close to three.
+Our tour was set to be a couple of hours long but ended up being close to three.
 The beginning of the tour was very mellow and relaxed.
 I got the hang of kayaking pretty easier.
-We saw snakes, birds and turtles, lots of them, and our guide was extremely knowledgable about each one.
+We saw snakes, birds, and turtles, lots of them, and our guide was extremely knowledgeable about each one.
 He even jumped out of his kayak to give us a closer look at a snake, ha!
-After a couple hours in, I will admit that my arms were beginning to get very tired since I am not used this activity, but I really enjoyed kayaking itself.
+After a couple of hours in, I will admit that my arms were beginning to get very tired since I am not used to this activity, but I really enjoyed kayaking itself.
 There is a relaxing, therapeutic quality to it.
 If I lived near the water, I would totally own a kayak.

 Ride the Skywheel.

 The Skywheel is definitely a must-do.
-It is a huge enclosed (and even air-conditioned) ferris wheel located on the Boardwalk (which also hosts Ripley’s Museum and a ton of restaurants) right on the beach.
+It is a huge enclosed (and even air-conditioned) Ferris wheel located on the Boardwalk (which also hosts Ripley’s Museum and a ton of restaurants) right on the beach.